soupmatt/soupmatt.github.io/hockey_gear/index.md

 # Soakers

-Don't forget to take the black soakers off the skate blades!
+Don't forget to take the soakers off the skate blades!

 # Skate!